MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

         `You've found the Windows Admin Center in Azure APIs' home page.
 Please use the Azure portal to manage your virtual machines with Windows Admin Center.`
 1. If you have allowed all outbound traffic, and are getting an error from the command above, check that there are no firewall rules blocking the connection.

-If nothing seems wrong and Windows Admin Center still won't install, please open a support request with the following information:
+If nothing seems wrong and Windows Admin Center still won't install, open a support request with the following information:

-- Logs in the Azure Portal.
+- Logs in the Azure portal.
 This can be found under Settings > Extensions > AdminCenter > View Detailed Status
 - Logs in the VM.
-The logs for the VM are stored in 2 locations.
-Please share the logs from both locations.
+Share the logs from the following locations:
   - C:\WindowsAzure\Logs\Plugins\AdminCenter
   - C:\Packages\Plugins\AdminCenter
 - Network trace, if appropriate.
-Note that network traces can contain personally identifiable information and sensitive security details, such as passwords.
-We recommend reviewing the trace and removing any sensitive details before sharing it.
+Network traces can contain customer data and sensitive security details, such as passwords, so we recommend reviewing the trace and removing any sensitive details before sharing it.

 ## Known issues